opencobra/cobratoolbox/README.md

 | FastSetupCreator.m                              | *function to create setup: parallelized (models merging)*              |
 | addMicrobeCommunityBiomass.m                    | *function to add community biomass*                    |

+The correct functioning of this functions outside the functionalities used in the pipeline is not assured.
+The users can report related issues on the dedicated page.

 Benchmark
 =========